Aldirm/Calculator-Beta-/ReadMe.txt

 Hello!
-My name is Andriy, I am a beginner  | in the field of information technology,    |
+My name is Aldrim, I am a beginner  | in the field of information technology,    |
 if you notice errors in my code,           |
 or if you want to give me some advice,     |